-The correct name for the virus is SARS-coronavirus-2 and the disease it causes is Coronavirus Disease 2019 (COVID-19).
+The correct name for the virus is SARS-coronvirus-2 and the disease it causes is Coronavirus Disease 2019 (COVID-19).
 SARS means Severe Acute Respiratory Syndrome.
-Throughout the document this new (novel) disease will be referred to as COVID-19.
+Throughout the document this new disease will be referred to as COVID-19.

-This document is intended to provide general information and is not intended to replace medical advice.
+The aim of this document is to provide general information and is not intended to replace medical advice.
 Prostate Scotland cannot give individual advice or recommend which treatments might be suitable for an individual or recommend individual medical care or health professionals - patients should always check with their urologist, oncologist, CNS or GP regarding treatments.
 As the following is general information, guidance and procedures for each health board may be slightly different.
 If you have been given specific advice from your urologist, oncologist, CNS or GP then you should always follow their advice.